bartdamian/Project_1/README.md

 - Maintains brand continuity with the neon green heading.

-When adjusted to mobile phone view, the images adjust to a single column for better mobile view.
+When adjusted to mobile phone view, the images adjust from three columns to two on tablets and a single column on phone devices for better view and visibility.
 <br>

 **<h3>Membership page</h3>**

-This is a visually striking, purpose-driven contact page that:

-- Leverages bold imagery and neon brand colors

-- Offers a simple sign-up form
+This is a visually striking, purpose-driven contact page that uses a really simple sign-up form on which you provide us the information and we would then contact you, this page also shows the location of the gym for better user navigation and interactivity.
+The form and map is originally on the left side of the page however if you use smaller devices the form and map is centered.

 - Embeds a location map for real-world orientation